scizen9/SEDM-Docs/source/Pipeline.rst

 .. _linked here: http://www.astro.caltech.edu/sedm/redux/?C=N;O=D
 .. _found here: http://pharos.caltech.edu/data_access?

-12. When the night is complete, we use an automatic script to perform a default classification (using SNID).
-This script will eventually upload the results to the appropriate ZTF marshal, once we have implemented this feature.
+12. When the night is complete, we use an automatic script to perform a default classification (using SNID) and update the report.txt file.
 To initiate this script, please enter:
+     * ``make classify``

+13. After examining the results of the classification, we use a script to upload the results to the ZTF marshal and generate a report called ``report_ztf.txt``.
+To initiate this script, please enter:
+     * ``make ztfupload``

+14. The last step is to generate the final report which sends an e-mail report out the to the SEDM team.
+To initiate this final step, please enter:
      * ``make finalreport``

 Last updated on |version|